wingerse/harry-potter-c/README.md

 # Harry potter
 Another harry potter clone written in C using SDL2.
-It lacks a lot of features compared to [C# version](https://github.com/wingerse/harry-potter-game), and has some bugs.
+It lacks a some features compared to [C# version](https://github.com/wingerse/harry-potter-game).
 I stopped working on this after getting tired of writing C.

 To compile, edit the Makefile to point to correct SDL library and include paths.
 Make ./bin/ and ./obj/, copy ./res/ to ./bin/ and then do `make`.